Chapter 1, Aserol

 The story takes in foreign lands and new dangers as Horis fights for the freedom to live in peace.

-A New Life in Ventis was published on October 26th, 2017, A sample can be found by clicking on the cover picture.
+A New Life in Ventis was published on October 26th, 2017, A spoiler free sample can be found by clicking on the cover picture.
 For purchase links and Amazon look inside, click the buttons.

 I also have plans for a third part of what is becoming a series, watch this space for news.

-Not only that, you can also get a collection of Steampunk short stories, featuring sixteen short stories and Flash Fiction pieces.
+Not only that; you can now get a collection of Steampunk short stories, featuring sixteen new tales from Norlandia.